KumarAniket/Data-Peace/README.md

 # About
  This is a task for the role of frontend developer.
 The application fetches data from the server and populates it in a tabluar manner.
 The application has features like searching, sorting in ascending and descending orders and pagination.
 ## Installation and Running the application
 Considering that you have angular installed and running.
-Please follow the following steps :
+Please follow the following steps : <br />
 Step 1 : Clone the repo <br />
 Step 2 : Change the directory to the application folder that is `cd Data-Peace` <br />
 Step 3 : Run `npm install` <br />